 - Completion of developmental education courses

-- Completion of at least ENC1101 College Composition and one general education Mathematics State Core course
+- Completion of at least ENC1101 College Composition and a Mathematics State Core course

 The Amy Lynette Bailey Surgical Technology program accepts students for each Fall and Spring semester.
 This is a limited-access program with a limited number of seats per class.